strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.2.3 =
+* Fixed an error in the DB upgrade code that was keeping the "enddate" from being added to new members' records.

 = 1.2.2 =
 * Added pmpro_skip_account_fields hook.
 This value is used to determine if the username/password accounts fields should show up at checkout.
 By default, it is shown when the user is logged out and not shown when logged in.
 The hook allows you to return true or false to override this behavior.
 If the fields are skipped while no user is logged in a username and password will be automatically generated for the new user after checkout.
 * You can delete discount codes now from the admin.